-Although there is some correlation between the terminology of registers and the laryngeal mechanisms associated with their production, it is important to differentiate between the terms 'mechanism' and 'register'.
+Although there is some correlation between the terminology of registers and the mechanisms involved in their production, it is important to differentiate between the terms 'mechanism' and 'register'.

-The easiest way to make this distinction is by referring to Scientific registers (i.e. laryngeal mechanism) and Singing registers (i.e. perceptual)
+The easiest way to make this distinction is by referring to Scientific registers (i.e. mechanical) and Singing registers (i.e. perceptual)

-Using the Body-Cover model, we can define 'registers' in terms of which part of the vocal fold is vibrating - the laryngeal mechanism.
+Using the Body-Cover model explained above, we can define 'registers' in terms of which parts of the vocal fold are vibrating - the Laryngeal Mechanism.

 Research in recent years (by Natalie Henrich and others) has identified four different Laryngeal Mechanisms, numbered from 0 to 3:

 Although the vocal fold vibration can be determined precisely in terms of the laryngeal mechanism used, the sounds produced by an individual mechanism can have great variations in timbre and intensity, due to the shaping of the vocal tract.

 Singers rely heavily on acoustic and perceptual feedback.
 Although this feedback is personal, it's vital to be able to discuss the voice with singers in these terms, as the sound and associated sensations are often all they have to go on.

-But whether you call it head and chest, apple and orange, or even Cheese and Cracker(!) the voice is still subject to the same natural laws and produced by physical structures.
-My personal approach is that it's fine to describe your voice in terms of how it feels and sounds - and to 'name' it accordingly - but a little understanding of the mechanism producing that sound is very helpful, and can eliminate a lot of doubt and confusion.
+But whatever you call the Voice Quality, the voice is still subject to the same natural laws and produced by physical structures.
+My personal approach is that it's fine to describe your voice in terms of how it feels and sounds to you - and to 'name' it accordingly - but an understanding of the mechanism producing that sound is very helpful, and can eliminate a lot of doubt and confusion.

-The frequency ranges produced by two consecutive mechanisms can partially overlap each other, sometimes by as much as an octave.
-Blending or 'mixing' (aka 'singing in the mix') is a vocal technique utilised in this 'overlap' i.e. the region of a singer’s range which is common to more than one laryngeal mechanism (normally M1 and M2) with the aim of disguising the transition from one to the other.
+The frequency ranges produced by two consecutive mechanisms partially overlap each other, sometimes by as much as an octave.
+Blending or 'mixing' (aka 'singing in the mix') is a vocal technique utilised in this overlap region, with the aim of disguising the transition from one mechanism to the other.

 The aim of mixing is to simulate the sound quality of a different laryngeal mechanism (M2 when in M1, M1 when in M2) so that you can have Thick-sounding Thin folds and Thin-sounding Thick folds.
 This blending is realized by various means: adjusting the sound intensity and modifying the sound spectrum.
 For the voice geeks among you, the intensity adjustments required are approximately -10 dB to simulate M2 while in M1, and +5dB to simulate M1 while in M2.

-The challenge is to learn how to maintain a certain mechanism beyond the limits of its natural attractor state, or to allow the mechanism to change and manipulate other structures to keep the sound consistent.
+The challenge for a professional singer is to learn how to maintain a certain mechanism beyond the limits of its natural attractor state, OR to allow the mechanism to change and manipulate other structures to keep the sound consistent.

 making different things sound the same